ralfano/GettingandCleaningDataCourseProject/README.md

 git clone https://github.com/ralfano/GettingandCleaningDataCourseProject.git
 ```

-4. change your working directory to <WD>\GettingandCleaningDataCourseProject
+4. change your working directory to .\GettingandCleaningDataCourseProject

 5. run the run_analysis.R script with the following command: